 Habitats include exposed montane summits, extensive blanket peatlands, upland grasslands, riparian wetlands and pastures, hay meadows and deciduous woodland.
 Altitude ranges from 290m to 850m.
 The Trout Beck, which has its catchment within the Moor House National Nature Reserve, is an ECN Freshwater Site.

 The geology is alternating strata of Carboniferous limestones, sandstone and shales.
 Blanket peat covers 90% of the catchment with thin organic soils towards the fell tops and small areas of limestone and alluvial soils.
 The vegetation on the gently sloping eastern side is dominated by cotton grass (Eriophorum), heather (Calluna vulgaris) and Sphagnum moss, although the steeper western side has more variable soils and vegetation.
 The climate is "sub-arctic oceanic" with a mean annual temperature of 5.8°C and average annual precipitation of 2065mm.

 Facilities include a fully automated meteorological station (and back-up manual weather station).
-The Environment Agency maintains a 15-minute flow for the Trout Beck that contributes to the ECN database.
+The Environment Agency maintains a 15-minute river flow monitoring station for the Trout Beck that contributes to the ECN database.

 Terrestrial measurements have been undertaken by the ECN at Moor House - Upper Teesdale National Nature Reserve since late 1992.
 Freshwater measurements have been undertaken on the Trout Beck at Moor House since the beginning of 1997.